bradmontgomery/techcamp-sampleproject/README.rst

 This is a sample django project, a portion of which was demo'ed at TechCamp Memphis, Nov.
 2012.

+*WARNING*: This is a whole project.
+You'd typically generate your own project directory and then build your own apps.
+If you *do* decide to use/deploy this, read through the ``settings.py`` file and change things to suite your needs (particularly the ``SECRET_KEY`` value).

 Deploying to Heroku
 -------------------